moksud2020/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 -	y_train  variable is assigned by test/y_train.txt datasets: All the train data of activities’ code labels.

 ## Transformations
-The following process has conduct to perform transformations:
+The following process has conducted to perform transformations:

 Step 1: Merges the training and the test sets to create one data set.
 The following steps and variables are used to complete the above operation.